Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 the applications use the default libraries and updating the defaults to a newer version, most applications will still run while they would fail if any of the two tricks to force the use of the intended library version are used.
-This has actually happened after a big LUMI update in March 2023, when all software that used rpath-linking had to be rebuild as the MPICH library that was present before the update did not longer work.
+This has actually happened after a big LUMI update in March 2023, when all software that used rpath-linking had to be rebuilt as the MPICH library that was present before the update did not longer work.